Is Olaplex worth it editorial flat lay — black-labeled treatment bottles on cream linen

 Olaplex No. 3 Hair Perfector (~$30)

 No. 3 is the most important at-home Olaplex product.
 It contains the active BAPDDM bond-building molecule at its highest at-home concentration, applied as a pre-shampoo treatment on damp hair.
-Leave it on for 10 minutes minimum -- longer contact time means more bond repair, so heavily damaged hair benefits from 30 to 90 minutes.
-Shampoo and condition after.
-Weekly use on color-treated, bleached, or heat-styled hair produces visible improvement in strength, elasticity, and shine within 3 to 4 uses.
+Leave it on for at least 10 minutes according to the product directions, then shampoo and condition after.
+Weekly use can help color-treated, bleached, or heat-styled hair feel stronger and smoother over time, though results vary by damage level and routine consistency.

-At $30, it is the best-value entry point into actual bond repair.
-No conditioner or hair mask achieves what No. 3 does at this price point.
+At $30, it is the best-value entry point into the Olaplex bond-support routine.
+Ordinary conditioners mainly add slip and moisture; No. 3 is different because it is the dedicated pre-shampoo treatment.
 If you buy one Olaplex product, it is this one.

 Verdict: Worth it for anyone with chemically treated or heat-damaged hair.